 In 1996, Renford Reese received his Ph.D. in public policy from the University of Southern California's School of Policy, Planning, and Development.
 He conducted his dissertation research at the United Nations Research Institute for Social Development (UNRISD) in Geneva, Switzerland in 1995.
 He received his Master's degree in public policy from the Vanderbilt Institute for Public Policy Studies in 1990 and his Bachelor's degree in political science from Vanderbilt University in 1989.
 Son of the late pioneer journalist, Earnest Reese, Dr. Reese is currently a professor in the political science department

 at California State Polytechnic University, Pomona.
-He is the faculty coordinator for the Africa Study Abroad programs (Tanzania/Ghana).
-He is the author of four provocative nonfiction books: American Bravado (2007), Prison Race (2006), Leadership in the LAPD: Walking the Tightrope (2005), and American Paradox: Young Black Men (2004).
+He is the faculty coordinator of the Africa Study Abroad programs (Tanzania/Ghana) and the International Fieldwork program (Amsterdam/Belgium/Paris).
+He is a regular guest columnist for the Los Angeles Daily News and the author of four provocative nonfiction books: American Bravado (2007), Prison Race (2006), Leadership in the LAPD: Walking the Tightrope (2005), and American Paradox: Young Black Men (2004).
 He is also the author of the Starbucks "The Way I See It" Quote #294: "Insensitivity makes arrogance ugly; empathy is what makes humility beautiful."
-Reese has traveled to 66 countries and has given lectures in many of them.
+Reese has traveled to 75 countries and has given lectures in many of them.
 In 2009, Reese was awarded the prestigious Fulbright Scholars Award and lectured in the American Studies program at the University of Hong Kong.
 While in Hong Kong, he was inspired to write his first novel, Hong Kong Nights.
-He was featured on ESPN's "Realizing the Dream" Black History Month series and appears as a commentator on The Biography Channel's mini-bios on Jesse Owens and Jackie Robinson.
+He was featured on ESPN's "Realizing the Dream" series and appears as a commentator on the Biography Channel's mini-bios on Jesse Owens and Jackie Robinson.
 He is the founder of the Prison Education Project, the Reintegration Academy for parolees, and the Colorful Flags program.
-He was the recipient of the 2011 George P. Hart "Faculty of the Year" award.
+He was the recipient of the 2011 George P. Hart "Faculty of the Year" award at Cal Poly Pomona.
+Reese is a 2014 recipient of the Haynes Foundation Faculty Fellowship and is currently on sabbatical leave serving as the inaugural Visiting Fellow at the Institute for Global/Local Action and Study at Pitzer College.

-introduces Professor Renford Reese to NBC Nightly News correspondent, Chelsea
+Professor Reese shares a moment with NBC Nightly News correspondent, Chelsea

 Clinton.
-Clinton came to the CRC-Norco prison to do a report on prison education,
+Clinton came to the CRC-Norco prison to a report on prison education,

 which aired on May 8, 2012.